Have you ever wondered if email marketing and marketing automation are the same? Here’s the twist: These two software address unique business needs.

 In contrast, marketing automation tools offer more information than just email interactions.
 These platforms track what website users do, like how often they visit a page, how often they attend a webinar, and how much content they download.

-Whether a visitor engages with a landing page or interacts with eBooks and infographics, the platform records the customer’s journey through the sales funnel.
+Whether a visitor engages with a landing page or interacts with infographics and eBooks, the platform records the customer’s journey through the sales funnel.
 Based on what customers do, businesses can use this information to make more effective marketing efforts.

 Because of this, it’s also important for marketing teams to use a DKIM generator to make sure their messages contain the exact details they sent the first time.